Skip to Content

 French Dip Sandwiches

-These French Dip Sandwiches have tender and juicy beef roast and onions cooked low and slow and served on hoagie sandwich rolls with broiled melted provolone cheese.
+These French Dip Sandwiches have tender, juicy roast beef and onions cooked low and slow, and served on hoagie rolls with melted, broiled provolone cheese.
 The cooking broth makes an awesome Au Jus for dipping sauce.
-A chuck roast or rump roast is most often used for this sandwich.
+A chuck roast or rump roast is most often used for this sandwich, but this recipe also works with venison roasts.

-This is an easy slow cooker crock pot recipe and they are perfect served on these Homemade Sub Buns.
+This is an easy slow cooker crockpot recipe, and these sandwiches are perfect served on these Homemade Sub Buns.

-This small batch recipe is perfect for lunch or dinner for two.
-This slow cooked beef could also be used to make French Dip Sliders.
+This slow-cooked beef could also be used to make French Dip Sliders.

 a graphic of the best slow cooker French Dip Sandwiches.